-The AEGL values are developed for exposure times of 10 min, 30 min, 60 min, 4 h, and 8 h, and for three effect categories.
-The values are intended to be applicable to the general population including infants and children and other individuals who may be sensitive and susceptible.
-Definitions generally parallel those of the ERPGs and are as follows:
+AEGL values are developed for exposure times of 10 min, 30 min, 60 min, 4 h, and 8 h, and for three effect categories.
+The values are intended to be applicable to the general population, including infants and children and other individuals who may be sensitive and susceptible.
+Definitions generally parallel those of the ERPGs:

 - AEGL-1 is the airborne concentration of a substance above which it is predicted that the general population, including susceptible individuals, could experience notable discomfort, irritation, or certain asymptomatic nonsensory effects.
-However, the effects are not disabling and are transient and reversible upon cessation of exposure. - AEGL-2 is the airborne concentration of a substance above which it is predicted that the general population, including susceptible individuals, could experience irreversible or other serious, long-lasting adverse health effects or an impaired ability to escape. - AEGL-3 is the airborne concentration of a substance above which it is predicted that the general population, including susceptible individuals, could experience life-threatening health effects or death.
+However, the effects are not disabling and are transient and reversible upon cessation of exposure. - AEGL-2 is the airborne concentration of a substance above which it is predicted that the general population, including susceptible individuals, could experience irreversible or other serious, long-lasting adverse health effects or an impaired ability to escape.